Why Dogs Get So Tired in New Places (Even After Short Outings)

 But often, the opposite is true.

-If you want to start seeing places this way before you go, the Small Dog Comfort Index is a good place to begin.
+If you want to start evaluating places this way before you go, the Small Dog Comfort Index breaks down how environment, space, and movement affect how a place actually feels for a dog.